sutra-dev/sutra-cookbook/starter-apps/README.md

 - **Agriculture and rural advisory**: Tools for farmers and agricultural information
 - **News and content**: News summarization, translation, and content creation
 - **E-commerce and job search**: Multilingual shopping and employment platforms
+- **Website Extractor**: Extract and process content from websites in multiple languages
+- **YouTube Chat**: Interact with YouTube videos in multiple languages

 ---